Bowtie7114/SCP-Scientist-Starter/README.md

 allocated to it.
 Future attempts will work towards making it so that the separate page was not necessary.
 - Following on from the above - code was added on lines 1-5 of script.js that allows the page target from the URL to be shortened to just the html names (eg. index.html, welcome.html etc).
 I could then use if statements so that certain functions only worked on certain pages, preventing continuous loading where it was not needed.

+- When opening the python3 server the day after creating the fade animation, it ceased to work.
+This was because the if statement was checking for index.html, which did not appear on the end of the page URL when first loading, it appeared as an empty string.
+By adding the empty string as an or ( || ) to the if statement, it began to function as normal.

 ## Deployment ##
 ### Version Control ###